ryan-mcclue/unsw/comp3121/lectures/lec2.md

 Prims algorithm similar to Djikstras
 Kruskal algorithm builds up forest
 Order vertices by edge weight.
-Add vertex only if doesn't introduce cycle Efficient implementation uses Union-Find data structure to store connected components we have built up and perform cycle detection on
+Add vertex only if doesn't introduce cycle (example of backtracking algorithm? common in graph problems?)
+Efficient implementation uses Union-Find data structure to store connected components we have built up and perform cycle detection on
 O(n^2logn)